Humana and Leyva expedition: The expedition

-Leaving the Settlement, three days to the north they came upon a "multitude of buffalo," but no more Indian settlements.
+Leaving the Great Settlement, three days to the north they came upon a "multitude of buffalo," but no more Indian settlements.
 Discord between the leaders broke out.
 Humana spent an afternoon and morning in his tent apparently writing up his account of the dispute and then sent a soldier, Miguel Pérez, to summon Leyva.
 Leyva came to Humana's tent, dressed in shirt and breeches only.
 Humana "drew a butcher knife which he carried in his pocket, unsheathed it, and stabbed Captain Leyba twice."
 Leyva died and was quickly buried.
 Then Humana showed "some papers" to his men.
 He said that because Leyva had threatened to give him a "beating with a stick" he had killed him.

 The expedition continued, reaching a very large river ten days beyond the Great Settlement.
 The river was one-fourth of a league wide (about two-thirds of a mile, or one kilometer), deep and sluggish.
 "They did not dare to cross it."
 It was here that five of the Indians, including Jusepe, deserted.
 Three became lost on the plains and Indians killed another.
 Jusepe was taken captive by Apaches and lived with them for a year until he escaped or was set free and made his way back to New Mexico.
-By this time (1596) Oñate and a large group of settlers had arrived in New Mexico and Jusepe took up residence at the San Juan Bautista Pueblo.
+By this time (1596), Oñate and a large group of settlers had arrived in New Mexico and Jusepe took up residence at the San Juan Bautista Pueblo.
 On February 16, 1599, Oñate interviewed him concerning the Humana and Leyva expedition.